-Mark Whipple, the architect of one of the University of Massachusetts football program's most successful eras, was named the team's head coach on Jan.
-14, 2014 for his second stint in Amherst.
-He was previously at the helm of the Minuteman program from 1998-2003 when he led the Minutemen to the NCAA I-AA National Championship in his first season while making two additional postseason appearances in the following five years.
+Mark Whipple, the architect of one of the University of Massachusetts football program’s most successful eras, was named the team’s head coach on Jan.
+14, 2014.
+He was previously at the helm of the Minuteman program from 1998-2003 when he led the Minutemen to the NCAA I-AA National Championship in his first year while making two more postseason appearances in the following five years,

 Whipple is the second head coach of the program during the Football Bowl Subdivision at UMass.
 He is the fourth of the Minutemen’s 29 all-time coaches to serve multiple tenures.